christophervigliotti/angular-complete-guide-course-project/README.md

 (other components created)

 #### Component: Recipes
-Created via ng g c recipes --skipTests true.
-Note that this is shorthand for ng generate component recipes --skipTests true (older syntax has the switch --spec false).
+Created via `ng g c recipes --skipTests true`.
+Note that this is shorthand for `ng generate component recipes --skipTests true` (older syntax has the switch `--spec false`).
 Received this helpful message when running this command...

-Support for camel case arguments has been deprecated and will be removed in a future major version.
-Use '--skip-tests' instead of '--skipTests'.
+`Support for camel case arguments has been deprecated and will be removed in a future major version.
+Use '--skip-tests' instead of '--skipTests'.`

 #### Error when attempting to create header.component.ts and header.component.html